Skip to main content

 Ephemeral Ports

-Most ports are blocked except ephemeral ports (32768 - 65535).
-You can use them for local development inside the server, including running a custom TCP listener without going though NGINX.
+Most ports are blocked except ephemeral ports (32000 - 65535).
+You can use them for local development inside the server, including running a custom development without going though NGINX.

 Please note that long-running background processes are not allowed in the server.
 It will be killed automatically as soon as you log-out from SSH session.